DanielLee271828/daniellee271828.github.io/_pages/about.md

 (b) Using the Fokker-Planck equation, derive an analytical expression for the spatiotemporal distribution of the bacteria and their chemical signal over time, assuming that the initial distribution is a Gaussian function centered at the origin.
 Discuss the conditions under which the distribution will form stable, self-organized patterns such as spirals, waves, or clusters.
 (c) Implement a numerical simulation of the system using the stochastic Euler-Maruyama method, and compare the simulation results with the analytical predictions from part (b).
 Discuss any discrepancies between the two, and suggest possible reasons for the differences.

-Games I played
+Games I played (The list will be updated)
 ======
 * Games with endings
   * Pokémon Mystery Dungeon: Explorers of Sky
-  * Pokémon Mystery Dungeon: Gates to Infinity (Post Game Uncompleted)
+  * Pokémon Mystery Dungeon: Gates to Infinity (Post Game uncompleted)
   * Pokémon Super Mystery Dungeon (Post Game completed)
+  * Pokémon Mystery Dungeon: Rescue Team DX
 * Games without endings
   * Pokémon GO (Participant in 2023 Pokémon GO WCS Asia Qualifier)
   * Super Animal Royale